 - Delaware is experiencing more severe weather.
 In Delaware, weather events like severe storms, serious winter weather, and tropical cyclones are becoming increasingly common.
 These weather events cause insurers to pay out a higher number of claims, which tend to be more expensive and less predictable.
 As a result, they have to raise rates to keep pace.

 However, there could be other issues elevating your rates.

 If your driving record is clean and your rates are still high, your car insurance might be expensive because of your:

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In Delaware, the most expensive locations for insurance are Wilmington, Delaware City, and Elsmere.
+In Delaware, the most expensive locations for insurance are New Castle, Bear, and Newark.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.

 Financial responsibility.
-In Delaware, drivers with no credit pay 75% more on their premiums than drivers with excellent credit.
+In Delaware, drivers with no credit pay 77% more on their premiums than drivers with excellent credit.
 You can also demonstrate financial responsibility by maintaining minimum car insurance with no gaps in coverage.
-Letting your coverage lapse could raise your rate by as much as 11% in Delaware, when you get your next policy.
+Letting your coverage lapse could result in a higher rate when you get your next policy.

 How to Get Cheaper Car Insurance in Delaware

 Multiple factors affect the cost of car insurance.
 Some things you can’t control, but you do have a say in most of the contributing factors.
 Driving safely, obeying traffic laws, and keeping a clean driving record are the best ways to keep your insurance costs down.